-- 109. A key aspect of the proposed charging scheme design is that they state the improved level of service to be delivered by charges.
-This should ensure that users and oversight agencies can tell whether the charging scheme is preforming as claimed. - 110.
+- 108. A key aspect of the proposed charging scheme design is that they state the improved level of service to be delivered by charges.
+This should ensure that users and oversight agencies can tell whether the charging scheme is preforming as claimed. - 109.
 To enable charge operators to consistently achieve these service levels over time, the proposed design gives operators considerable flexibility in setting charges within an approved range, enabling them to adjust charges up and down to achieve and maintain traffic flow.
-The charging scheme in Singapore has successfully used this approach to achieve its service level targets. - 111.
-The requirement that regional transport committees agree to charging schemes should ensure that everyone in a region has a degree of representation on a body that has agreed to a charging scheme.
-If enough electors are sufficiently dissatisfied, they can replace their elected representatives.
-This electoral risk should lead to a reasonable careful approach to new charging scheme design and how schemes are implemented.

-112. In addition to these scheme specific measures, Minister's will have a system oversight role, supported by an impartial independent expert.
-The Director of Land Transport at the NZTA would be charged with ongoing oversight of scheme operation and performance.
+The charging scheme in Singapore has successfully used this approach to achieve its service level targets. - 110.
+The lead role of the NZTA in charging schemes will maintain the current lines of electoral accountability, with central government setting vehicle charges and local government setting property charge.
+If enough electors are sufficiently dissatisfied with charging schemes, they can replace their elected representatives.
+This electoral risk should lead to a reasonable careful approach to new charging scheme design and how schemes are implemented. - 111.
+In addition to these scheme specific measures, Minister's will have a system oversight role, supported by an impartial independent expert with expertise in infrastructure network performance and monopoly pricing.
+Commerce Commission would be charged with ongoing oversight of scheme operation and performance.
 The responsible Minister would be able to replace a scheme operator or revoke a scheme that wasn't delivering as claimed in the scheme design.
-MINISTRY OF TRANSPORT TE MANATUMAN